On Domain Modeling

 We capture ideas for the blueprints by entering them into the Engaging OS platform itself, fulfilling one of the holy grails of software: being an executable model.

 Our basic unit is the business operation.
-In Role & Port Modeling, as we think through your organization’s work, we jump around the constituent aspects of business operations, namely:
+In Role & Port Modeling, as we think through your organization’s work, we jump around the constituent aspects of your business operations, namely:

 • Positions capture everybody’s various job titles within the organization or part thereof that the system is intended to handle (ie, the subjects).